Sorayal/Final_Examination_Project/README.md

 The service and the GUI config Application are based on C#.

-The documentation and the presentation are both in German.
+The documentation as PDF format and the presentation as MS PowerPoint format are both in German.